HCL-TECH-SOFTWARE/connections-doc/v8-cr1/connectors/icec/cec-install.md

 Configure installation properties and run the installation program to deploy the Connections Engagement Center (CEC).

-1. Popular the `install80.properties` file with values from your server.
+1. Populate the `install80.properties` file with values from your server.

     If installing in a single-node server, make sure to populate **serverName** and **nodeName**.